 The opinion pieces in penna! are reproduced with the permission of the author and media outlet in which they were published.
 In penna! they are translated verbatim from the original text, including the terminology adopted, as published online in the respective media outlets indicated and on the date specified.
 The text is translated from the original into English and then a third language.
 While every effort is made to respect the integrity of the original text, the translations in penna! are unofficial translations.
 The accuracy of the translated text has not been verified by the original author.
 Their inclusion does not mean that the CDF endorses the views they reflect or confirms the information they contain.
 Copyright for the work remains with the original author and media outlet.

 Any reproduction of the work in a translated language – other than the original – should include the following statement: “[Title], by [Author], [Media Outlet], original text in [original language].
-This is an unofficial translation in [translated language] by CDF available in penna.cydialogue.org.
+This is an unofficial translation in [translated language] by CDF available at penna.cydialogue.org.
 The accuracy of the translated text has not been verified by the original author.”